ID: 613

 Conference Topic: T1.
 Communication and reporting to improve transparency

 Consulting practitioners drive preparation of environmental assessments but are often misleadingly viewed with enmity.
 Practitioners however reflect high professional standards in preparing and communicating independent, objective and meaningful outcomes.
-This panel explores practitioner’s opportunities to speak truths in a contested world.
+This panel explores practitioner’s opportunities to speak truths in a contested and complex world.

 Status: approve